Victims of domestic abuse

-If your relationship breaks down, you must consider whether you need to make a new immigration application so that you can remain in the UK.
+If your permission to be in the UK depends on a British or settled sponsor and your relationship breaks down, you must consider whether you need to make a new immigration application so that you can remain in the UK.

-There is one specific provision in the Immigration Rules for victims of domestic violence, but you might also be eligible under other parts of the Rules.
-Other options might be available if you are an EEA national or family member.
+There is one specific provision in the Immigration Rules for victims of domestic abuse, but you might also be eligible under other sections of the Rules.

 Curtailment

-If your ex-partner informs the Home Office that your relationship has ended, the Home Office might “curtail” your leave to remain so that you have less time left.
+If your permission to be in the UK depends on a British or settled sponsor and your ex-partner informs the Home Office that your relationship has ended, the Home Office might “curtail” your leave to remain so that you have less time left.
 The Home Office will usually tell you about this by writing to you at your last known address.
 If you have changed your address, it is possible for your leave to expire without your knowing it.

 You may also have an obligation to inform the Home Office yourself about a change of address, or about the breakdown of your relationship, under the Immigration (Biometric Registration) Regulations 2008: https://www.gov.uk/change-circumstances-visa-brp